Southern African rock python: Size

 The Southern African rock python reaches an average length of between 2.8 and 4 m.
 Individuals longer than 4.6 m are rare.
 Regarding body length and mass, this species exhibits sexual dimorphism, as females are significantly larger and heavier than males.
 Of 75 individuals measured in South Africa the longest female was 4.34 m long and weighed 53.4 kg.
 The largest male was 4.23 m long and weighed 31.1 kg.
 There is one reliable record of a living specimen reaching 5.56 m.
 The longest South African python measured 5.8 m, recorded in the former Transvaal.
+One specimen, reportedly 7 m in length, was killed by K. H. Kroff in Zambia in 1958 and was claimed to have had a 1.5 m juvenile Nile crocodile in its stomach.

+Behavior and ecology

+Feeding

+The Southern African rock python mainly feeds on small antelopes, jackals, hares, monkeys, and occasionally fish and crocodiles.

 In culture

 In Where Men Still Dream, the South African journalist and author Lawrence G. Green speculates that the legend of the Grootslang, a mythical being in South African prospector folklore resembling a giant serpent and said to live in the Orange River, most likely originated from sightings of unusually large rock pythons in the river, which were exaggerated into descriptions of a monstrous being.